umatt-ece/new-members-package/README.md

 ## Ok, but where do I start?
 But before we get started, I'd like to take a minute provide you with a bit of a road-map of where we're going.
+This repository

 ...